aceeric/d2iq-poc/12-install-kommander.md

 ## Hack MetalLB

 Create a MetalLB configuration that enables it to provision a Kubernetes `LoadBalancer` resource.
+Reference all three worker VM IP addresses:
 ```
 cat << EOF | kubectl apply -f -
 apiVersion: v1